sebastienrousseau/nalufx/README.md

 [![Docs.rs][docs-badge]][08]
 [![License][license-badge]][02]

-![divider][divider]
+## Important Notice

+1. **Early Stage Development:** NaluFX is currently in its early stages of development and should be considered experimental.
+The codebase is evolving, and significant changes may occur as the project matures.

+2. **Research and Analysis Only:** The predictions and suggestions provided by NaluFX are intended for research and analysis purposes only.
+They should not be construed as investment recommendations or financial advice.
+Always consult with a qualified financial advisor before making investment decisions.

+3. **Educational Project:** NaluFX originated as a side project to explore and study cash allocation algorithms and theories.
+Its primary purpose is educational and for academic research in the field of financial technology.

+Users are encouraged to approach NaluFX as a learning tool and contribute to its development with this understanding in mind.

 ## Overview

-NaluFX (NFX) is a Rust library that provides sophisticated tools for financial modelling, data fetching, and processing, with a focus on optimizing cash allocation across complex fund structures.
+NaluFX (NFX) is an experimental Rust library that provides sophisticated tools for financial modelling, data fetching, and processing, with a focus on optimizing cash allocation across complex fund structures.
 It leverages AI-driven predictions and suggestions to enhance decision-making processes.
+Developed as an educational project, NaluFX aims to explore cash allocation algorithms and theories for study and research purposes.

 ## Features